rbaas293/B-50hack/RY-IP44_ReverseEngineering.md

 | ryip44_uihappsetup.html | 7234***                |
 | ryip44_uimask.html      | 7349***                |

-1901 has info about imx login stuff. this is where the `airephone` tab comes from
+Line 1901 has info about imx login stuff.
+This is where the `Aiphone` tab comes from

-I really need to have from 10000h and forward

-# Info about token file ripped from ryip44v2-2.bin
+# Info about token file ripped from `ryip44v2-2.bin`

-1. Section has a header as follows:
+One section has a header as follows:
 ```
 RST1 Seg:C400 Off:0000 Len:00025DB4 CoB1
 ```